jgacton/jgacton/README.md

-Studying for an MSc in Applicable Mathematics at the London School of Economics.
-Previously studied Mathematics and Computer Science at the University of Bristol.
+Reading Applicable Mathematics (MSc) at the London School of Economics.
+Graduated with a BSc (Hons) Mathematics and Computer Science from the University of Bristol.

 [LaTeX CV template](https://github.com/jgacton/LaTeX-CV-Template)